 2016-17 – Daniel’s time as Creative Producer/CEO at TW was capped in January by his success in winning the prestigious Facilitator’s Prize at the annual Sidney Myer Performing Arts Awards, with a citation recognising him as ‘a visionary arts leader who transformed Theatre Works to become one of Melbourne’s leading theatre venues’.
 He had however already decided to pursue other options; the Board was actively seeking his successor and in March, John Sheedy was appointed with the new title of Creative Director.
 2016 season highlights included Black Hole Theatre and the Netherlands based Duda Paiva Company’s imaginative meld of dance and puppetry, Blind, for FOLA; the New Working Group’s bracing production of Mark Wilson’s Anti-Hamlet; OpticNerve Performance Group’s hauntingly beautiful adaptation of George Eliot’s The Mill on the Floss and INFLUX’s gutsy and confronting Animal.
 These shows attracted a total of 12 Green Room Award nominations between them; Animal scooped the pool with no less than 4 Independent Theatre Awards including for lighting and sound design, Best Ensemble and Best Direction for Susie Dee.
 In December, the Commonwealth Government Department of Communication and the Arts awarded a grant to TW through its Catalyst program of just over $250,000 over 3 years, for an Artist Future Fund.
 A new shift in direction was announced for the 2017 season; time and resources would be allocated to just 8 productions over the year, with a strong focus on new Australian work.
 The overall goal was to maximise the longevity of productions and support the careers of participating artists.
 The year also saw more significant staff changes, with outgoing GM Kate Hancock replaced by Dianne Toulson in September.
 Apart from the first play, Lifetime Guarantee by Ross Mueller, directed by John Sheedy himself and the second last, the immersive All My Friends Were There by ‘live art production house’ The Guerilla Museum, the season presented works by companies and artists already familiar to TW audiences, including The Rabble, Fraught Outfit, Don’t Look Away, Rawcus, Lally Katz, Patricia Cornelius and Susie Dee.
 The season was generally well received by critics, garnering 13 Green Room Awards nominations across 4 productions with the final show for the year, Rawcus and Invenio Ensemble’s Song for a Weary Throat, the standout with 3 Green Room Awards from 4 nominations – for Best Ensemble, Best production, music composition and sound design, the latter shared by Jethro Woodward and Invenio’s Gian Slater.
 But despite the support offered by the Catalyst grant, audience numbers failed to make up for the weeks devoted to rehearsal and development; Sheedy’s resignation was announced for December.

 2018-19 – In 2018, Dianne Toulson returned the focus of programming to keeping the theatre ‘live’.
 The number of productions in the season more than doubled, along with special events including a writers’ Sunday afternoon event and a performance season of Hello, Beautiful written and performed by TW founding member (and then Board member) Hannie Rayson.
 Highlights included OpticNerve Performance Group’s production of Robert Lepage and Marie Brossard’s Polygraph, and Red Hot Theatre’s production of Connor McDermottroe’s gritty and moving Swansong, which returned to Theatre Works in 2019 prior to an extensive regional tour.
 Little Ones Theatre’s adaptation of Oscar Wilde’s The Nightingale and The Rose garnered two Green Room Award nominations, including for best Performer (Jennifer Vuletic) and Lighting Design (Katie Sfetkidis).
-Chris Beckey was also nominated in the Performance category for his work in The Danger Ensemble’s The Hamlet Apocalypse.
+Chris Beckey was also nominated in the Performance category for their work in The Danger Ensemble’s The Hamlet Apocalypse.

 Incoming Artistic Director Bryce Ives responded to the challenge of boosting audience engagement by guiding a new creative consultation for Theatre Works.
 Over several months in mid 2018, Bryce conducted a series of in depth conversations with community members, with artists and with Theatre Works’ stakeholders, patrons, friends and supporters.
 Out of this came proposals to re-calibrate the theatre, prompting staff and board members to reach out beyond the ‘bubble’ of the theatre scene to build audiences, actively and creatively re-engage with Theatre Works’ existing networks and to forge new links with diverse local cultures and communities.
 While Bryce’s tenure was relatively short, his questions, “Why this, why here, why now?” and the response – “Because Now”, “Because Heart”, “Because Future” – helped spark a renewal of passionate community engagement, culminating in a public call-out for work for the 2019 season.